 Nicole currently lives in Myrtle Beach, SC with Rogue, her cat, and her boyfriend, who the traitorous cat seems to like more.
-She is writing and spending as much time as possible at the beach while performing her duties as the Volunteer Coordinator for the Rape Crisis Center.
+She is writing and spending as much time as possible at the beach while performing her duties as a social worker.
 She enjoys reading, being rabidly fanatic about Kansas City sports teams and constantly complaining about how terrible they are, traveling, joining rewards clubs, and yo-yo dieting.

 She has never been to North Dakota.

 Catch up with Nicole Angeleen on Google